Living with Fibromyalgia, Drugs Approved to Manage Pain

 "One of the challenges is that fibromyalgia hasn't always been recognized as a specific illness," says Jeffrey Siegel, M.D., clinical team leader in FDA's Division of Anesthesia, Analgesia, and Rheumatology Products.
 "In 1990, the American College of Rheumatology developed criteria for diagnosing it, and this marked a major step forward in helping more people understand how to recognize the symptoms and how to treat them."

-People with fibromyalgia have typically turned to pain medicines, antidepressants, muscle relaxants, and sleep medicines.
-In June 2007, Lyrica (pregabalin) became the first FDA-approved drug for specifically treating fibromyalgia; a year later, in June 2008, Cymbalta (duloxetine hydrochloride) became the second.
+People with fibromyalgia are typically treated with pain medicines, antidepressants, muscle relaxants, and sleep medicines.
+In June 2007, Lyrica (pregabalin) became the first FDA-approved drug for specifically treating fibromyalgia; a year later, in June 2008, Cymbalta (duloxetine hydrochloride) became the second; and in January 2009, Savella (milnacipran HCI) became the third.

-Both Lyrica and Cymbalta reduce pain and improve function in people with fibromyalgia.
+Lyrica, Cymbalta and Savella reduce pain and improve function in some people with fibromyalgia.
 While those with fibromyalgia have been shown to experience pain differently from other people, the mechanism by which these drugs produce their effects is unknown.
-There is some data suggesting that these drugs affect the release of neurotransmitters in the brain.
+There is data suggesting that these drugs affect the release of neurotransmitters in the brain.
 Neurotransmitters are chemicals that transmit signals from one neuron to another.
-Treatment with Lyrica or Cymbalta reduces the level of pain experienced by some people with fibromyalgia.
+Treatment with Lyrica, Cymbalta, and Savella may reduce the level of pain experienced by some people with fibromyalgia.

 Lyrica, marketed by Pfizer Inc., was previously approved to treat seizures, as well as pain from damaged nerves that can happen in people with diabetes (diabetic peripheral neuropathy) and in those who develop pain following the rash of shingles.
 Side effects of Lyrica including sleepiness, dizziness, blurry vision, weight gain, trouble concentrating, swelling of the hands and feet, and dry mouth.
 Allergic reactions, although rare, can occur.